makeabilitylab/physcomp/arduino/buttons.md

 ### What is digital input?

 Digital input is any input that can be considered either **on** (typically, `HIGH` or 5V) or **off** (typically, `LOW` or 0V).
-You would thus think that using digital input with microcontrollers would be easy—and it will be eventually once you gain familiarity—but it can be confusing initially.
+You would thus think that using digital input with microcontrollers would be easy—and it will be eventually—but it can be confusing initially.

 The **most critical** concept to understand is that microcontrollers read voltage, not current.
 This directly (and dramatically) affects how we setup our input circuits.
 We cannot simply do this: